phillipleroy/selahtimer/README.md

 ## 📱 About

-Selah Timer is designed specifically for timing midweek meeting assignments.
+Selah Timer is designed specifically for timing JW midweek meeting assignments.
 It automatically calculates when your assignment starts based on the meeting schedule and provides a clean countdown timer to keep you perfectly on time.

 ### ✨ Key Features